 It’s important to delay myopia onset until after 10 years old because progression of myopia is much faster before the age of 10.

 There are 4 elements that we can control in terms of environmental conditions:

 - Time spent at computer or near

 Studies show 1-2 hours per day of outdoor time before myopia onset can provide a protective effect against myopia.

 We recommend no screen time for children under the age of 2.
 Between the ages of 2 and 8, children should be on screens for no more than 1 hour per day.
 For children over the age of 8, a maximum of 2 hours of screen time per day for leisure (excluding school work) is recommended.

 Nutrition is also an important factor that can influence the length of the eye.
 Foods with high glycemic content are more likely to lead to myopia.

 There are several treatment options available to help control myopia progression, including orthokeratology (wearing hard contact lenses overnight), soft multifocal lenses, pharmaceutical drops and myopia management glasses lenses.

 Eye exams at an early age are important in order for the detection and early treatment of myopia, as well as other ocular conditions.
-Book an appointment for your child’s eyes today.
+Book an appointment at ROCKLAND EYE CLINIC for your child’s eyes today.